kegepet/kringle/README.md

 # kringle
 A basic, dependency-free, Node.js web server with support for multiple hosts, security, and extensions.

 **NOTE:** **kringle** is a work in progress.
 It currently has no support for https, but will in the coming weeks.
-To install kringle, the simplest way is via npm:
+To install, the simplest way is via npm:
 ```
 npm install kringle
 ```